Hassanulhaq52/Ride-Revo/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to Riderevo, please follow these guidelines:
+If you'd like to contribute to RideRevo, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.